asalvadorsalas/HplusML/tutorial/README.md

     `pip install ipykernel pandas tables joblib scikit-learn matplotlib`

-4. Install kernel with the created environment.ç
+4. Install kernel with the created environment

     This has to be done ONCE.

     `python -m ipykernel install --user --name=Hplus_tfgpu` (or any other name)

-5. Refresh the browser and make sure you see the new kernel option inside the jupyter nootebook or when creating a new one.
+5. Refresh the browser and make sure you see the new kernel option inside the jupyter nootebook or when creating a new one

 _if there is anything wrong with this setup tell me_

 * Tutorial files are in scratch as they were too big to store in git.
-Copy the one locally (or more than one)
+Copy the one locally (or more than one).
 ```
 /nfs/at3/scratch/salvador/HplusML/tutorial/modelNN_b1024
 /nfs/at3/scratch/salvador/HplusML/tutorial/modelNN_b128